He was new to the class.

 A Nepalese couple’s son, he had grown up in Texas, USA as far as I remember.
 The most obvious sign of his American upbringing was in his tendency to speak English most of the time and his North-American accent.
 He had ended up with us because his parents had repatriated.

 And boy did the students give him a hard time for his accent (and other hints of Americana).
-He was bullied, made fun of, provoked and baited, which, not surprisingly, he some times took getting him into all sorts of trouble for with fellow students, such as getting into physical fights, for example, as well as with teachers and administrators.
+He was bullied, made fun of, provoked and baited, which, not surprisingly, he some times took, which, in turn, got him into all sorts of trouble for with fellow students, such as getting into physical fights, for example, as well as with teachers and administrators.
 (Bullying, no different from in many other schools at the time I am sure, was a problem at both St. Xavier’s Godavari and Jawalakhel.)

 The year had been 1981 and we had been in our fifth grade at St. Xavier’s Godavari school.

 Little did I know, seventeen or so years later, as an adult, returning to Nepal after spending almost a decade abroad, I would face a similar issue.

 I spent most of my life as a toddler in my little village of Tangbe in Upper Mustang, speaking only our mother tongue, Serke (The Golden Language).
 (Serke is related to Tibetan but has absolutely no relationship with Nepali.)
 When I joined my parents in Pokhara, I had been too young to know and understand all the implications — in the highly stratified Nepalese society — of the circumstances and context of my birth as a Bhote, Nepali for “ethnic Tibetan/someone from Tibet.”

 All the traits associated with being (born as) one was something to be ashamed of, to be embarrassed about, because of all the negative connotations: Bhote is also an ethnic slur.